ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 ## Co-occurrence

 Looking at the connections between characters is perhaps best illustrated by a force-directed graph.
 The radius of the circles scale with the number of different connections a character has, and the closeness indicates the number of times two characters connect.
-In this case, we are looking at how many scenes do characters appear together.
+In this case, we are looking at how many scenes two characters appear together.
 This means that characters with bigger radii appear more with different people, and those that appear often are placed closer together.

 Play around with the episode selector.
 It's a bit slow, but you'll be ok.
 Click on the characters to highlight only their connections.